 Check Verification Policies at Check Cashing Stores

-- The Check Cashing Store: Locations may contact the issuing bank at their discretion to authenticate checks.
+- The Check Cashing Store: Locations may contact the issuing bank at their discretion to authenticate checks, store associates told us.

 - Check Into Cash: Check Into Cash authenticates all checks using a third-party program.
 Also, it may contact the issuer and check maker, if necessary, at the discretion of the store location.

 - CheckSmart: Individual stores have discretion over whether or not to verify checks.
-If a location chooses to verify the check, it will contact the issuer or check maker.
-Locations typically only verify checks if they haven’t seen that particular check type before, store representatives told us.
+If a location chooses to do this it will do so by scanning the check into its computer or by contacting the bank or maker of the check, depending on check type, store associates told us.

-- Money Mart: Individual locations may choose to contact the issuing bank at their discretion.
+- Money Mart: Individual locations may choose to contact the issuing bank at their discretion; verification varies by check type.

 - PLS: PLS may contact the issuer of the check to authenticate it at the discretion of the individual location.